troygilman/gong-wiki/content/getting-started/tutorial.md

 # Tutorial

 All Gong web apps are built using a combination of Components and Routes.
-A Component defines an HTML view and a set of back-end actions.
-A Route defines the path based heirarchy of your components.
+A Component defines an HTML view and a set of back-end actions, while a Route defines the path-based hierarchy of your components.

 ## A Simple Component

-Lets start with a simple component which renders a bit of static HTML in the browser.
+Let's start with a simple component which renders static HTML in the browser.

-Create a file named `simple.templ` and add the following templ code.
+Create a file named `simple.templ` and add the following templ code:

 ```go
 type SimpleComponent struct {}